TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Navigation/CIRCE_Autonomous_Navigation_Subsystem_Design.md

 **Constraints include:**

-● CirceBot shall operate with limited computational and RAM resources (balanced via ROS optimization).
+● CirceBot shall use approximately 70–85% of the Raspberry Pi 4’s CPU and 1.2–1.8 GB of RAM during operation, with the depth camera posing the highest processing demand. (balanced via ROS optimization).
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ This is a byproduct of the hardware being used, but balanced via the software.

-● CirceBot shall have reasonable sensor update timing and synchronization as outlined by DEVCOM.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ As with any system utilizing sensor integration we must take into account refresh
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;rates and synchronicity of data.
+● CirceBot shall synchronize all sensor data inputs (LiDAR, depth camera, wheel encoders, and inertial measurement unit (IMU)) with a maximum time skew of ±20 milliseconds.

+● CirceBot shall complete the full navigation processing loop within 100 milliseconds to maintain a consistent 10 Hz update rate.

-● CirceBot shall maintain odometry accuracy over time and distance.
+● CirceBot shall maintain a positional accuracy within ±2% of the total distance traveled over time.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ This is caused due to the lack of reliability of most coordinate planes as a single
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;source, but is balanced by using three different coordinate planes in conjunction to
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;reduce drift and increase accuracy.
+● CirceBot shall not accumulate drift exceeding 10 cm per meter traveled under nominal terrain and sensor conditions.

 ---